mitcho/shibboleth/readme.txt

 	navigate to http://yoursite.com/wp-login.php?action=local_login

-= I've screwed something up and can't get into my WordPress site at all =
+= I've broken something and can't get into my WordPress site at all =

 You can forcibly disable the plugin by deleting or renaming the plugin folder.
 This should allow you to then use the normal WordPress account recovery